 - Petrol in a diesel car can cause serious engine damage that’s not covered under warranty

-When petrol is added to diesel, it reduces the lubrication properties, which can damage the fuel pump through metal-to-metal contact, and create metal particles which can cause significant damage to the rest of the fuel system.
+A diesel fuel pump operates on very fine tolerance at high pressures and is lubricated by diesel fuel.
+When petrol is added to diesel it reduces its lubrication properties, which can damage the fuel pump through metal-to-metal contact and create metal particles causing significant damage to the rest of the fuel system.

 What to do if you put diesel in a petrol engine